BoChenYS/BPnP/README.md

 This repo provides the code used in the paper
-# End-to-End Learnable Geometric Vision by Backpropagating PnP Optimization
+# End-to-End Learnable Geometric Vision by Backpropagating PnP Optimization (Acceptd to CVPR 2020)

 ## Install